senzing-garage/knowledge-base/proposals/file-layout.md

 ## Issues

-1. The structure of `/opt/senzing/data`.
+1. The structure of `/opt/senzing/data`
-   Doesn't allow a symbolic link to `/opt/senzing/data` for "latest" version.
+   doesn't allow a symbolic link to `/opt/senzing/data` for "latest" version.
    May have to introduce `/opt/senzing/data/latest` to identify current version.
 1. A G2Project would need to separate (g2, data, etc, var) directories.
    Currently, it has (data, etc, var) directories, but obfuscates the "g2" directory.